libsdl-org/SDL_shader_tools/README.md

 There is much work to be done here, and so much to build, so please be patient as things fall into place and decisions are made.

-# Current status: parsing!
+# Current status: semantic analysis!

-We have a first draft of the syntax we're aiming for, and a parser that can handle it.
+We have a first draft of the syntax we're aiming for, a parser that can handle it, and enough semantic analysis to tell you if the parsed program is legal (modulo some small incomplete pieces at the moment).

 Build the project with CMake, and then you should have a program named "sdl-shader-compiler" ...run it like this to see it spit out the